alixedi/pyconuk-2018-k8s/guide.md

 6. Assignment ???

 7. Q and A, where to go next, wrap, check off the learning objectives, introduce helm, kapitan etc., point to next steps for further learning

+	* Learning objectives

+	* Next steps:

+		* Docker on Mac and Windows comes with Kubernetes
+		* For Linux, use minikube
+		* For production, AWS as well as GCP sell Kubernetes clusters